ABOUT SCOTT

 Scott Freiman may be the only person to have sold out Carnegie Hall and been a Finalist for Ernst and Young’s Entrepreneur of the Year.
 He is also a leading expert on the music of the Beatles who has appeared in several films and TV series about the Fab Four.

-Scott is the creator of Deconstructing The Music, a series of unique multimedia lectures on the songwriting and production techniques of musicians.
+Scott is the creator of Deconstructing The Music, a series of unique multimedia lectures on the songwriting and production techniques of musicians, including The Beatles and Pink Floyd.
 He has presented his lectures to sold-out audiences at theaters nationwide and has spoken at colleges, universities, and corporations, such as Pixar, Google, and Facebook.
 In the Fall of 2012, he taught a semester course on “The Beatles In The Studio” at Yale University.
-He co-hosts the monthly Fab Four Master Class with fellow musicologist Kenneth Womack with whom he leads annual Beatles-themed trips to Liverpool and London.
-Scott also writes about music and "deconstructs" songs and bands for Culture Sonar (culture sonar.com).
+He co-hosts the monthly Fab Four Master Class with fellow musicologist Kenneth Womack with whom he leads occasional Beatles-themed trips to Liverpool and London.

 Scott is the former owner of Second Act Studio, a state-of-the-art music and video studio for composition, recording, and production designed by renowned studio architect, John Storyk.
 Second Act Studio played host to a wide range of musicians -- from children to Grammy winners, such as bassist John Patitucci and the Tokyo String Quartet.
 Scott produced, arranged, and played keyboards for many artists and served as producer on recordings recorded and mixed at Second Act.
 Scott also created courses for MacProVideo.com, providing online video training in professional software, and taught composing and music technology to children and adults.